LibreOffice/dictionaries/en/README_en_GB.txt

               — https://en.wikipedia.org/wiki/Counties_of_Northern_Ireland;
               — https://en.wikipedia.org/wiki/Category:Suburbs_in_New_Zealand;
               — https://en.wikipedia.org/wiki/List_of_Church_of_Scotland_parishes.
-             Also, added places sent to me by Peter C.:
+             Furthermore, added places sent to me by Peter C.:
              © OpenStreetMap contributors: www.openstreetmap.org/copyright.
              © The Clergy of the Church of England Database Project, 2005.